 At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
 It's in discoveries made, processes perfected, and technology advanced.
 In major medical breakthroughs and small acts of kindness.
 And in colleagues who have your back and patients who have your heart.
 As a primary pediatric teaching affiliate of Harvard Medical School, our reach is global and our impact is profound.
 Join our acclaimed Enterprise Project Management Office (EPMO) and discover how your talents can change lives.
 Yours included.

-The Revenue Cycle Project Manager will be responsible for:
+The Project Manager - EPMO will be responsible for: